joaoestrela/redisshake-k8s/README.md

-# RedisShake Kubernetes
+# RedisShake on Kubernetes

-A production-ready Helm chart for deploying [RedisShake](https://github.com/alibaba/RedisShake) on Kubernetes.
+Repository dedicated for how to run [RedisShake](https://github.com/alibaba/RedisShake) on Kubernetes.
 RedisShake is a powerful tool for Redis data migration and synchronization.

 ## Documentation
 - [RedisShake Project](https://github.com/alibaba/RedisShake)